YMC-22/smart-filter/README.md

 ![This is an image](/inc/front/assets/images/YMC-logos.png)

 #  PLUGIN YMC SMART FILTER
 > Plugin YMC Smart Filters - Filter posts/custom post types by custom taxonomy/category without page reload and with pagination too.
 It has a different filter and post layouts.
 The plugin allows you to create multiple filters on one page.
-To use custom templates for the filter bar and plugin postcards, you need a basic understanding of technologies: HTML JavaScript, and PHP.
+To use custom templates for the filter bar and plugin postcards, you need a basic understanding of technologies: HTML JavaScript, CSS and PHP.
 This plugin allows you to customize your post and filter templates, giving you total freedom in your presentation.

 ### Usage
 - Activate Plugin or upload the entire 'ymc-smart-filters' folder to the '/wp-content/plugins/' directory.